-These are those main projects, consiting of mini projects where applicable.
+These are three main projects, consisting of mins projects where applicable.
 Emphasis is placed upon mastering and applying visual and communicative skills, understand concepts and terms, experimentation, design sensibility and cognitive depth of your work.

 Hach project is worth 25% with the remaining 25% on studentship (participation, timely completion, and responsiveness), documentation and presentation of the design process.